pottekkat/personal-website/content/posts/nginx-to-apisix/index.md

 This will add the `daemon on;` directive to the Nginx configuration file used by APISIX.

-Similar extension points allow you to add directives to the `http` and `server` blocks as well.
+Similar extension points also allow you to add directives to the `http` and `server` blocks.

+---

 This article is not meant to be an exhaustive list of APISIX's or Nginx's capabilities.
+It also doesn't mean I'm advocating for everyone to ditch Nginx and move to APISIX.

+My goal for this article was to highlight the similarities in capabilities between Nginx and APISIX and offer an alternative to Nginx users who want more.
+Still, for many users, Nginx is probably fine.
-The best place to build on this understanding is the official docs.

-Or, if you are in the mood to play, you can try this experimental APISIX playground.
+If you are migrating to APISIX, the best place to start is the [APISIX documentation](https://apisix.apache.org/).
+Or, if you are in the mood to play, you can try this experimental [APISIX playground](/playground/apisix/).